FinSA stipulates that clients must be classified in one of the three following categories:

 Private Clients are clients who are neither Professional Clients, nor Institutional Clients (see definitions below).

-They are given the highest protection, which means higher extensive information and explanations, but limited access to certain financial instruments and services.
+They are given the highest protection, which means stricter information requirements for the Bank, but limited access to certain financial instruments and services.

 Professional clients are deemed to possess sufficient knowledge and experience to take investment decisions in full knowledge of the nature and extent of the associated risks, and be able to bear the financial consequences of those decisions.